Lynne Frederick: Marriages

-Frederick's first marriage, at 22, was to Peter Sellers.
-They met at a Dennis Selinger dinner party in 1976 after Frederick had finished making Schizo (1976).
+Frederick's first marriage at age 22 was to Peter Sellers.
+They met at a dinner party in March 1976 when she was 21 and Sellers was 50, after Frederick had finished making Schizo (1976).
 Sellers initially proposed to her two days after their first meeting, but she turned him down.
-They courted for a year before he proposed to her again.
-They eloped to Paris on 18 February 1977.
+They courted for a year, he proposed to her again, and they eloped to Paris on 18 February 1977.

-Contrary to popular belief, their marriage started well, and they were a popular red carpet couple among the British public.
-Writer Stephen Bach said of their relationship, “I noticed as he [Peter Sellers] rose, that not once in the long talkative afternoon had he let go of Lynne's hand, nor had she moved away.
-She transfused him simultaneously with calm and energy, and the hand he clung to was less a hand than a lifeline”.
-He also added that he believed that Lynne had a unique ability to calm Sellers' manic moods; “the atmosphere was uneasy only until Lynne Frederick came into the room, exuding an aura of calm that somehow enveloped us all like an Alpine fragrance.
-She was only in her mid-twenties, but instantly observable as the mature center around which the household revolved, an emotional anchor that looked like a daffodil.”
+Writer Stephen Bach said of their relationship: "I noticed as he [Peter Sellers] rose, that not once in the long talkative afternoon had he let go of Lynne's hand, nor had she moved away.
+She transfused him simultaneously with calm and energy, and the hand he clung to was less a hand than a lifeline".
+He also added that he believed that Lynne had a unique ability to calm Sellers' manic moods; "the atmosphere was uneasy only until Lynne Frederick came into the room, exuding an aura of calm that somehow enveloped us all like an Alpine fragrance.
+She was only in her mid-twenties, but instantly observable as the mature center around which the household revolved, an emotional anchor that looked like a daffodil".
 David Niven, who was a friend to both Sellers and Frederick, had credited Peter's happiness to Lynne being a devoted and loving wife.

-Their marriage declined as Sellers's health deteriorated.
+Their marriage declined as Sellers' health deteriorated.
 He forced Frederick to forfeit her growing and lucrative acting career to care for him.
-Sellers's biographer, Ed Sikov, claimed that Frederick was offered a lucrative five-month job in Moscow where she was to lead a big budgeted television miniseries, but Sellers insisted she should turn it down so that he would not be left alone.
+Sellers's biographer Ed Sikov claimed that Frederick was offered a lucrative five-month job in Moscow where she was to lead a big-budgeted television miniseries, but Sellers insisted she should turn it down so that he would not be left alone.

 The tension between them increased after the box-office and critical failure of The Prisoner of Zenda (1979), followed by negative tabloid reports of rumours of drug use, infidelity, domestic abuse, and other alleged conflicts.
 Despite their struggles, Frederick stood by Sellers and cared for him as his health continued to decline and he became more temperamental.
 Although they separated a number of times, they always came back together.